 Markuskirche, Lutheran church in Vahrenwald-List, Germany

-Construction began in 1902 when 400 concrete piles were driven into shifting ground to create a stable foundation.
-This engineering solution enabled the massive building to be erected on difficult terrain.
+Work on Markuskirche began in 1902, when around 400 concrete piles were driven into unstable ground to create a solid foundation for the building.
+This engineering choice made it possible to raise such a large structure on that difficult terrain.

 The western facade displays a monumental mosaic donated by Emperor Wilhelm II, depicting Christ as the ruler of the world.
 This artwork shapes how the square looks and reflects the religious importance the church held for its community.